-A packraft sits on a shoreline in Kenepuru Sound, New Zealand. (view all New Zealand Traverse photos)
+A packraft sits on a shoreline in Mahau Sound, New Zealand. (view all New Zealand Traverse photos)

 AVELOCK, New Zealand — I would never recommend trying to use a packraft to paddle New Zealand’s Marlborough Sounds to anyone, I’m thinking, as I paddle furiously but futilely across Blackwood Bay, facing a brutal 20-knot (37-kilometers per hour) headwind.
 This may be the worst adventure idea I’ve ever had.

 For the past six months, I had been dreaming of tackling an authentic adventure by myself — one that would test me both physically and mentally and allow me to make use of my backpacking and paddling experience.
 After some brainstorming and extensive research, I decided that a two-month, self-powered trip across New Zealand’s South Island would be an excellent choice for my walkabout, due to the island’s natural beauty, difficult terrain, and extensive network of lakes and rivers.